heyloh/heyloh/README.md

 <h1 align="center">Hi there 👋, I'm Lohana!</h1>
 <!-- <h3 align="center">you can call me Loh</h3> -->

-- 💼 I'm currently working at **Concilie Online** as a full stack developer
+- 💼 I'm currently working at **Serasa Experian** as a Software Developer

 - 📝 I'm a computer technician formed by CEFET/RJ